 During 2024, we reviewed the Council's financial sustainability including a focus on the actions, plans and arrangements to bridge funding gaps and address financial pressures over the medium term.
-We found that the Council has appropriate arrangements to support its financial sustainability which provides a platform to address longer-term budget challenges.
+We found that the Council has arrangements in place to support its financial position in the short term but lacks a longer-term plan to close its identified funding gap.